GDPRxiv/crawler/pygdpr/README.md

 ```
 gdprCrawler scrape --country <desired country> --document_type <type of document> --path <Directory to store documents>
 ```
+The same directory can be used for multiple countries: the scraper automatically organizes documents based on country and document type.

+Country and document type arguments should be written exactly as they appear below:
 <pre>
 SUPPORTED COUNTRIES:     DOCUMENTS TYPES: